Bioconservatism: 'Dubious' ends of biotechnological enhancement

 The case for ageless bodies is that the prevention of decay, decline, and disability, the avoidance of blindness, deafness, and debility, the elimination of feebleness, frailty, and fatigue, are conducive to living fully as a human being at the top of one's powers, and a "good quality of life" from beginning to end.

 However, Kass argues that human limitation is what gives the opportunity for happiness.
 Firstly, he argues that "a concern with one's own improving agelessness is finally incompatible with accepting the need for procreation and human renewal."
 This creates a world "hostile to children," and arguably "increasingly dominated by anxiety over health and the fear of death."
 This is because the existence of decline and decay is precisely what allows us to accept mortality.
 The hostility towards children is resultant of the redundancy of new generations to the progression of the human species, given infinite lifespan; progression and evolution of the human race would no longer arise from procreation and succession, but from the engineered enhancement of existing generations.
-Secondly, He explains that one needs to grieve in order to love, and that one must feel lack to be capable of aspiration:
+Secondly, He explains that one needs to grieve in order to love, and that one must feel a lack to be capable of aspiration:

 [...] human fulfillment depends on our being creatures of need and finitude and hence of longings and attachment.

 Finally, Kass warns, "the engaged and energetic being-at-work of what uniquely gave to us is what we need to treasure and defend.
 All other perfection is at best a passing illusion, at worst a Faustian bargain that will cost us our full and flourishing humanity."

 Jürgen Habermas

 Jürgen Habermas has also written against genetic human enhancement.
-In his book “The Future of Human Nature”, Habermas rejects the use of prenatal genetic technologies to enhance offspring.
+In his book "The Future of Human Nature," Habermas rejects the use of prenatal genetic technologies to enhance offspring.
 Habermas rejects genetic human enhancement on two main grounds: the violation of ethical freedom, and the production of asymmetrical relationships.
 He broadens this discussion by then discussing the tensions between the evolution of science with religion and moral principles.